-If you have a speculative fee arrangement with a person who is or was an assisted person in the proceedings, in terms of which they have to pay you, you must give us details of the agreement including information as to what work you have charged for and the period or stages of the case for which you are charging.
-You can include this in the account synopsis.
+Therefore, you must give us details of the agreement including information as to what work you have charged for and the period or stages of the case for which you are charging.